jasondchambers/www-house/README.md

 # www-house
 Website for showcasing before and after for the house remodeling project.

-The website does not yet have a custom domain (TODO).
+The website is called [stratfordremodel.com](https://stratfordremodel.com).

 During development, simply build and run as follows